imbawenzi/Squill/README.md

 # Place holder for Squill
-# The full source code will release when paper is accepted.
+# The full source code will be released when paper is accepted.